shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

      steamer, sailing due west first sees the light when he is :math:`5` km away from the lighthouse and continues to see it for
      :math:`30\sqrt{2}` minutes.
 What is the speed of the steamer?

-205. A man walking due north observes that the elevation of a balloon, which is due east of him and is sailing tpwards the north-west is then :math:`60^\circ`; after he has walked :math:`400` yards the balloon is vertically over his head.
+205. A man walking due north observes that the elevation of a balloon, which is due east of him and is sailing towards the north-west is then :math:`60^\circ`; after he has walked :math:`400` yards the balloon is vertically over his head.
 Find its height, supposing it to have always remained the same.